QTDUadmin/QTDUsite/content/home/welcome.md

 ---
 Following the success of last year's inaugural conference, QTDU2024 is back for a 2nd iteration of our 4-day in-person conference situated in Brisbane, Australia.
 It's an opportunity for researchers in quantum thermodynamics within Australia and our region of the globe to share our work, foster new collaborations with fellow researchers both local and international, and reinforce connections made at last year's event.

-We are delighted to welcome our invited speakers:
+We are delighted to welcome our invited speakers thus far:
 <ul>
   <!-- <li><a href="https://www.quantum-exeter.co.uk/janet-anders/">Janet Anders</a>, University of Exeter, UK</li> -->
   <li><a href="http://cat.phys.s.u-tokyo.ac.jp/index-e.html">Masahito Ueda</a>, The University of Tokyo, Japan</li>